 The timely warning will originate from the Campus Safety department.
-The timely warning can also originate from office of the Vice President for Student Affairs or Public Affairs in cooperation with the Campus Safety department.
-The timely warning will be released through Oregon Tech student and employee e-mail addresses along with campus-wide notifications through Human Resources and Publications offices on campus.
+The timely warning can also originate from office of the Vice President for Student Affairs or the Marketing & Communications department in cooperation with the Campus Safety department.
+The timely warning will be released through Oregon Tech student and employee e-mail accounts along with campus-wide notifications through Human Resources & Marketing and Communications offices on campus.
 Timely warnings can also be found on Oregon Tech's daily information page on Oregon Tech's web site known as Oregon Tech Connect.
 Updates to the Timely Warning will also be found on all of the same locations mentioned under this heading when new or updated information is confirmed and released.